+The City is required by State law to adopt ordinances to protect the watershed.
+If it fails to timely adopt the ordinances, the State will adopt the ordinances and fine the City.
+In August 2008, the State EMC issued a letter to the City of Raleigh, granting a 120-day time to attain full compliance with the State's Water Supply Watershed Protection Rules.
 The proposed Urban Water Supply Watershed Protection Area Overlay District would bring City of Raleigh into compliance with State of North Carolina Water Supply Watershed Protection regulations.
-The City is required by State law to adopt ordinances to protect the watershed.
-If it fails to timely adopt the ordinances, the State will adopt the ordinances and it may fine the City.
-Additionally, the regulations would help ensure appropriate quality standards for public water supply for present and future residents.
-Control of stormwater run-off and pollutant filtration would ensure better water quality.
+Additionally, the regulations would help ensure appropriate quality standards for public water supply for future use.
+Control of stormwater runoff and pollutant filtration would ensure better water quality.